top of page

 Balkan Dancing

 Evenings start with mellow dances & progress to intermediate.
 Fast paced & fun!
-No partner needed.

 Richard & Susi Watson host.
 7:00 pm • donation